How Long Can A Dog Go Without Peeing?

 Adequate hydration

-Ensuring your dog is hydrated enough is vital for their overall health and can help them hold their pee for longer periods.
-Regularly check if your dog always has access to clean, fresh water, and encourage them to drink regularly throughout the day.
-If necessary, you can withdraw the water from them during the night.
-It can help your dog's bladder expand and reduce the frequency of bathroom breaks.
+Ensuring your dog is hydrated enough is vital for their overall health and can help them hold their pee for more extended periods.
+Regularly check if your furry friend has constant access to clean, fresh water, and encourage them to drink periodically throughout the day.

 Appropriate diet and exercise